Nephos/NephosRubyServer/DOCUMENTATION/API_RENDER.md

 # Render API

 ## What is the Render API ?
-The render API is a simple system to allows you to render HTTP responses to a client.
+A simple API allows you to render HTTP responses to a client.
 It is a simple way to render data to the user and choose it's type.

 The API allows you to customize differents parts of the response: